-Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska south to California, widely distributed throughout the eastern half of North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains, southern Great Plains, and eastern North America.

 Origin: Introduced from Europe